hinata9276/FPGA_SC/MATLAB(new)/MNIST_SC/readme.md

 Binary CNN accuracy = 0.9836

-Stochastic Computing CNN accuracy = 0.9826 (0.1% accuracy degradation with noisy LFSR!)
+Stochastic Computing CNN accuracy

+-> 0.9826 (0.1% accuracy degradation with noisy LFSR!)

+-> 0.9825 (Sobol sequence, converged earlier at clock 210 out of 255!)

 ## How does it simulate MUX operation efficiently?